 Seniority shall mean continuous service in the bargaining unit for all employees hired after the date of ratification of this contract.
-For Toronto Sun employees who are employed as of May 13, 2004, seniority shall include all continuous service with the Toronto Sun, including its predecessor corporate forms, and any other Sun Media company.
+For Toronto Sun editorial employees who are employed as of May 13, 2004, or for Toronto Sun Pre Press employees who are employed as of March 9, 2006, seniority shall include all continuous service with the Toronto Sun, including its predecessor corporate forms, and any other Sun Media company.